-To Help Save Lives by Building a Community of Fosters for Larger Breed Dogs
+FURever Helps Save Lives by Building a Community of Fosters for Larger Breed Dogs

 What’s the Issue?

 Larger breed dogs in city shelters are typically less likely to be adopted than smaller breed dogs.
 Have you heard the saying "Larger dogs, Longer stays"?

 Unfortunately, there’s always the potential that, for any dog, the longer it stays in a shelter, the more likely it will deteriorate and then become “at risk” of being euthanized.

-That’s where dog rescues intervene!
+That’s where dog rescues and FURever intervene!

 City Animal Shelters

-- Medical care
+- Basic medical care

-Non-Profit Dog Rescues
+Foster-Based Dog Rescues

-- More extensive medical care
+- Extensive medical care

-- Exercise and training
+- Regular exercise and behavioral training if needed

 How Do We Support Dog Rescues?

 FURever has developed trusting relationships with several dog rescues who save homeless dogs in the Southern California area.
 Our goal is to help these dog rescues with the challenging task of finding fosters for larger breed or hard to place dogs.
-Fosters are critical to the success of meeting a dog rescue's mission and are relied upon to help make the dogs ready for adoption, including exercising them, providing them a routine and taking them to veterinarian and training appointments, not to mention giving them plenty of TLC!
+Fosters are critical to the success of meeting a dog rescue's mission and are relied upon to help make the dogs ready for adoption, including exercising them, socializing them, providing them a routine and taking them to veterinarian appointments, not to mention giving them plenty of TLC!